Home

 Non-Billable

 The Non-Billable Podcast takes UK legal professionals beyond the billable hour, bringing you interviews with top lawyers, law firm leaders, industry experts and legal tech innovators to uncover actionable insights on the business of law, career growth and the future of the industry.
-Hosted by Oliver Attinger, a former finance lawyer at a leading City law firm with in-house experience at an investment bank - now asking the questions he wished he had when he was practising.
-Brought to you by Non-Billable, the go-to newsletter for City lawyers, in-house counsel, and legal professionals.
+Hosted by Oliver Attinger, a former finance lawyer at a leading City law firm - now asking the questions he wished he had when he was practising.
+Brought to you by Non-Billable, the legal media platform for City lawyers, in-house counsel, and legal professionals.

 Show more...